Updated on by Hayley Brown

 - Make sure the credentials or access to a test or live system are available

 - Be sure to keep documentation up to date and accessible as well as a live service, like Sandbox

 - Create a consistent structure of endpoints and data structure

 - Clear, concise and interactive documentation with relevant walkthroughs and tutorials

 - Include a standard submission of defined data

-- Be sure to communicate best practices of interacting with your API, such as rate limits and paging
+- Be sure to communicate best practices for interacting with your API such as rate limits and paging

 - An API that can filter or mine records

 - Run tests on your API before launching

 - Build an API that is easy to read, and use and is complete